National Project Fund

 - build research capability and capacity.

-One project will focus on outcomes for Māori learners, one on Pacific learners, and the third project will be open.
+As a guide, one project will focus on outcomes for Māori learners, one on Pacific learners, and two will have an open focus.

 - explicitly contribute to organisational investment plans and